 Chainsaw is one of the most helpful tools for any gardener.
-It will assist you when cutting woods, keeping your backyard clean and, practicing this passion for any arborist.
-Well, you may think, what is the news in it?
+It will assist you when cutting woods, keeping your backyard clean and support you passion as an arborist.
+Well, you may think, what’s new about it?
 Good point!
 Actually, there are multiple types of chainsaws.
-Let us admit it, for any of us is difficult to just pick and buy one.
+Let’s admit it, it is difficult for anyone to just pick and buy one.

-After you have purchased the right chainsaw that fits your needs, the one thing that will be a problem for you is the moment you will need to replace the chain.
-With time, your chain will not work as before, rust may also appear or, lack of strength will be certain problems that need to be solved.
-You will need to get your hands into it; do you know where to start?
+After you have purchased the right chainsaw that fits your needs, the one thing that might be a problem for you is when you need to replace the chain.
+With time, your chain will not work as before, rust may also appear or lack of strength will be apparent.
+These are some of the problems with a chainsaw that need to be solved.
+You will need to get your hands dirty; do you know where to start?

 How to measure chainsaw chain in order to replace the old one with the brand new one?
 We will help you with that.
-First, let us get to the moment when you have started to notice that your chain does not perform as well as it did before.
+First, let us go back to the moment when you started to notice that your chainsaw does not perform as well as it did before.
 You decided that it was the right time to replace it and buy a new one.
 Practical questions may have popped up like:

 - how to measure chain on chainsaw;